|

 - The Magician's Birthday, Uriah Heep (check out the kazoo virtuosity; beginning @ 1:35)

-- We Didn't Start the Fire, Billy Joel [near tie: Scandanavian Skies]
+- We Didn't Start the Fire, Billy Joel; a history lesson in song form, decade by decade [near tie: Scandanavian Skies]

 - If You Wanna Boogie, Brecker Brothers